Using a Bare Trust to Avoid Inheritance Tax

 A further advantage is the trust has the full allowance benefit for capital gains tax and not half the exemption as is applied to discretionary trusts.

 Bare Trusts are partway between full trust and outright ownership.
 The trustees have the usual trustee responsibilities, but for tax, the liability arises on the beneficiaries and not the trustees.

 The reason Bare Trusts are not used often is that once the beneficiaries have reached 18 years of age, they can demand the transfer of all the capital.
 Also, if the beneficiary dies, the assets form part of their estate for IHT purposes.

 Usual uses of Bare Trusts in the past

 Grandparent setting aside money for grandchildren’s education is quite a common use.
-The CGT arising on the beneficiaries is advantageous and the grandparents may also want to use their full discretionary allowance for other purposes like inheritance tax planning.
+The Capital Gains Tax arising on the beneficiaries is advantageous, and the grandparents may also want to use their full discretionary allowance for other purposes like inheritance tax planning.